Post Office warns states across US about mail voting

 At the same time that the need for timely delivery of the mail is peaking, service has been curtailed amid cost-cutting and efficiency measures ordered by the DeJoy, the new postmaster general, who is a former supply-chain CEO .
 He has implemented measures to eliminate overtime pay and hold mail over if distribution centers are running late.

+The federal watchdog of the Postal Service has opened an inquiry into operational changes at the agency that have delayed mail deliveries across the country, a spokeswoman said Friday.
+That comes after Sen. Elizabeth Warren, of Massachusetts, and eight other Democrats sent a letter requesting a review.

-The Post Office released letters it sent to all 50 states and the District Columbia on its website.
-While some states with permissive vote-by- mail laws were given a less stringent warning, the majority with more restrictive requirements that limit when a ballot must be cast were given a more dire warning.
+The Post Office released copies of the warning letters it sent to all 50 states and the District Columbia on its website.
+While some states were given a less stringent warning, the majority were told the situation could be more dire.

 The laws, the letter said, create a “risk that ballots requested near the deadline under state law will not be returned by mail in time to be counted.”